 The excitement was mixed with trepidation.
 The job promotion was not what frightened her.
 What frightened her was the immense change involved.
 It would lift her out of her comfort zone.
 It would drop her three thousand miles from home, far from everyone and everything she knew and loved.
 It would drop her in Silicon Valley—home of the super-wealthy, land of technology toys, where she knew nobody.
 Techy geeks lurking behind palm trees.

 Caryssa was terrified and excited at the same time.
 It felt like riding a rollercoaster.
-When two Cali managers flew into Boston to scope her out…it was flattering.
+When two managers from Unabridged Networks in California flew into Boston to scope her out…it was flattering.
 It was stimulating.
 It was the scariest thing she had ever embarked on in all her thirty-four years.